-While the catalog size may not rival Netflix and the competition just yet, some awesome Disney+ originals are available.
-The latest Disney Investor Day event revealed that at least 10 Marvel and 10 Star Wars series would hit the platform over the next few years.
+Although the Disney+ library may not unseat Netflix as the most popular streaming service just yet, a variety of original TV series and movies are already streaming, and there are plans for at least 10 Marvel and 10 Star Wars series to hit the platform over the next few years.

-Odds are you're interested, but still unsure how much a Disney+ subscription costs, right?
-Thankfully, there are several different plan options for Disney+, with fees ranging from $7.99 to $13.99 per month.
-You can also sign up for an annual plan to save a little extra.
-Let's take a second to break down the current offers and then get into the details about Disney+ -- including where it's available, how the prices compare to other services, and more.
+Let's take a second to break down the current offers and then get into the details about Disney+ — including where it's available, how the prices compare to other services, and more.

 Disney+ Price By Country